cyclus/cyclus.github.com/source/cep/cep20.rst

 that executes all events simultaneously that were supposed to have occurred in the time step.

-Two key types of events happen in a *Cyclus* simulation (at present):
+Two key types of events happen in a |cyclus| simulation (at present):

 * the exchange of resources
 * agent entry into and exit from the simulation